 - 2 cups water

-- Zest all lemons, and reserve 2 teaspoons of zest for Meyer Lemon & Ginger Scones (recipe above).
+- Zest all lemons, and reserve 2 teaspoons of zest for Meyer Lemon & Ginger Scones (you can also use all of the zest in the limoncello if you don't want the scones!).

 - Put the rest of the zest in a quart-sized Mason jar.
 Pour the vodka or white rum over the zest and seal the jar.
 Shake well, then allow to infuse for 10-14 days, gently swirling the jar every day.